-It’s a given that not every step is necessarily relevant for your game; taking your casual city-builder to Gamescom for instance won’t help you create a game community in any way, shape or form but posting a whole bunch of really nice artwork on social medias will build that targeted community you’re after.
+It’s a given that not every step is necessarily relevant for your game.
+For instance, taking your casual city-builder to Gamescom won’t help you create a game community in any way, shape or form.
+But, posting a whole bunch of beautiful artwork on social media will build that targeted community.

-You have this new skill.
-However you obtained it – and the world wants to know.
+Here’s the deal: you have this new skill, however you obtained it, and the world wants to know.

 Again, blogging on Gamasutra about these lessons is a great starting point, but you can take it to the next level by doing things such as speaking at events to add another feather in your cap.

 If you want to take it to more formal levels, hosting a webinar is very effective.
-There are a ton out there, but here are a few we know of:
+There is a ton out there, but here are a few we know of:

 Step 10 – Create a game community by copying the best

-If you’ve done ALL of the above and you’re REALLY stuck for ideas on how to create a game community you can do the one thing that the industry has been doing for years:
+If you’ve done ALL of the above, and you’re REALLY stuck for ideas on how to create a game community, you can do the one thing that the industry has been doing for years: copy the best.

-That DOESN’T mean steal.
-We’re not taking anything away from anyone.
-We’re simply replicating what others have done well, and where possible, taking it one step further.
+We DON’T mean steal.
+We’re not taking anything from anyone.
+We’re merely replicating what others have done well, learning from it and, where possible, taking it one step further.

-So let’s copy best, starting with the team behind the exceptional game Rocket League.
+So, let’s copy the best, starting with the team behind the exceptional game Rocket League.

-So how did they create a game community in the first place and what can we learn from them?
+How did they create a game community in the first place, and what can we learn from them?

-A few things worked in their favour to help get the ball rolling (awful pun, I apologise):
+A few things worked in their favour helped get the ball rolling (awful pun, I apologise):

-They released the game in July 2015 – with very few other releases that month – and it was included as a free game as part of the PS Plus scheme, which lead to 6 million downloads and a lot of buzz.
+They released the game in July 2015 – with very few other releases that month.
+Plus, it was included as a free game as part of the PS Plus scheme, which led to 6 million downloads and a lot of buzz.

-If you’re not lucky enough to have Sony behind you, or the ability to give your game away for free, Justin French of indie game studio Dream Harvest put out this piece on how to create a game community for a video game, with reference to their game Failure.
+If you’re not lucky enough to have Sony behind you, or the ability to give your game away for free, Justin French of indie game studio Dream Harvest put out this piece on how to create a game community for a video game, talking about the studio’s game Failure.
 His main points were:

-- You need a site for your game and a studio site.
+- You need a site for your game as well as a website for your studio.
 Why?
-Because it allows for fans to be invested in your brand and each subsequent product.
+Well, because it allows for your fans to be invested in your brand, and provides the hooks for any subsequent products.
 A static landing page on a corporate site doesn’t say “emotionally invest” now does it?

 - Create profiles on IndieDB and Playfield.
 This snippet from the Dream Harvest team tells us how you can use these sites to help create a game community:

-“To get into the top posts [on these sites] you need to use particular trending hashtags and then people must comment or vote on the images or otherwise engage with them.
-We drove quite a bit of traffic to the site in the run up to Gamescom as Playfield were running a competition to win booth space and have your trailer shown off at their booth as part of a show reel.
-We ended up coming 6th and got to be part of the show reel by placing in the top 10.”
+“To get into the top posts [on these sites] you need to use particular trending hashtags, and then people must comment or vote on the images or otherwise engage with them.
+We drove quite a bit of traffic to the site in the run-up to Gamescom as Playfield was running a competition to win booth space and have your trailer shown off at their booth as part of a showreel.
+We ended up coming 6th and got to be part of the showreel by placing in the top 10.”